core-wg/href/draft-ietf-core-href.md

 The only operation defined on a CRI reference is *reference resolution*: the act of transforming a CRI reference into a CRI.
-An application <bcp14>MUST</bcp14> implement this operation by applying the algorithm specified in {{reference-resolution}} (or any algorithm that is functionally equivalent to it).
+An application MUST implement this operation by applying the algorithm specified in {{reference-resolution}} (or any algorithm that is functionally equivalent to it).